DPGAlliance/publicgoods-candidates/README.md

 ## Bugs

-If you notice anything amiss, please report any bugs [here](docs/bugs.md).
+If you notice anything amiss, refer [here](docs/bugs.md) on how to report bugs.

 ## :memo: License